 The references discussed are restricted to the alloy in the bulk regime.
 As the particle size is reduced to the nanoscale, properties such as melting point, electrical conductivity, chemical reactivity, and magnetic permeability change.
-This is due to the increase in surface-to-volume ratio and quantum confinement effects.
-Although FeRh nanoparticles have not been extensively studied, in most cases, their properties were quite different from the bulk material, depending on the synthesis method.
-Smekhova et al synthesized Fe50Rh50 nanoparticles using a hydrogenation process with subsequent characterization by X-ray magnetic dichroism (XMCD), showing that the magnetic moment of Fe is reduced by a factor 2 compared to bulk.
-Also, Amiens et al3/ synthesized FeRh alloy nanoparticles using simultaneous decomposition of Fe and Rh precursor and found out that the magnetization of the Fe atoms was less than half compared to the bulk alloy of similar composition characterized by SQUID magnetometry.
-In some cases, the wet chemical process results in non-magnetic FeRh nanoparticles with nearly zero coercivity due to the formation of a disordered FCC structure, while the coercivity increases after annealing.
-Due to their large particle size to volume ratio, these particles are prone to oxidation.
-The oxidation not only leads to a change in magnetic properties, but it also affects the stoichiometry of Fe and Rh, leading to inhomogeneous composition and thereby indirectly affecting the magnetic properties as well.
-Previously, we developed a method to produce nearly oxygen-free FeRh nanoparticles using laser ablation of an FeRh target in organic liquids, where a broad range of number-weighted particle diameters ranging from 5 to 100 nm, with about 5 at. % oxidation of the alloy nanoparticles could be obtained.
-This process has two main advantages; first, the synthesis process only involves the FeRh target and the selected liquid, generating ligand-free nanoparticles and avoiding byproducts that can influence the physical, chemical, electrical and magnetic properties of the alloy nanoparticles.
-The influence of the ligands was recently demonstrated by Trindade et al, showing that the anisotropic electrical conductivity of printed flexible metal parts was mainly due to the organic molecules present in the ink.
+This is due to the increase in surface to volume ratio and quantum confinement effect.
+Although FeRh nanoparticles have not been extensively studied, in most cases, the properties of FeRh alloy nanoparticles were quite different from the bulk, depending on the synthesis method.
+Smekhova et al.47 synthesize Fe50Rh50 nanoparticles using hydrogenation process and X-ray magnetic dichroism (XMCD), showing that the magnetic moment of Fe is reduced by a factor 2 compared to bulk.
+Also, Amiens et al.37 synthesized FeRh alloy using simultaneous decomposition of Fe and Rh precursor and found out that the magnetization of Fe atom was less than half of the bulk alloy of similar composition characterized by squid magnetometry.
+In some cases, the wet chemical process results in non-magnetic FeRh nanoparticles with nearly zero coercivity due to the formation of a disordered FCC structure, while the coercivity increases after annealing.48 Due to their high particle size to volume ratio, these particles are prone to oxidation.
+The oxidation not only leads to a change in magnetic properties, but it also affects the stoichiometry of Fe and Rh; leading inhomogeneous composition and thereby indirectly affecting the magnetic properties as well.
+Previously49, we developed a method to produce nearly oxygenfree FeRh nanoparticles using laser ablation of FeRh target in organic liquids, where a broad range of number-weighted particle diameters ranging from 5 to 100 nm, with about 5 at. % oxidation of the alloy nanoparticles could be obtained.
+This process has two main advantages, first, the synthesis process only involves the FeRh target and the selected liquid, generating ligand free nanoparticles and avoiding byproducts that can influence the physical, chemical, electrical and magnetic properties of the alloy nanoparticles.
+The influence of the ligands was recently demonstrated by Trindade et al.50 showing that anisotropic electrical conductivity of printed flexible metal part was mainly due to the organic molecules present in the ink.
 Second, the broad particle size distribution will facilitate pore-free sintering of FeRh nanoparticles.
-This was also observed by Ma et al. in that work a broad particle size distribution enhances the overall sintering features increasing the packing density and reducing the isolated pores.
+This was also observed by Ma et al.,51 in that work a broad particle size distribution enhances the overall sintering features increasing the packing density and reducing the isolated pores.